mchez808/treehouse/computer-science/algorithms-intro/search.md

 ## Recursive Binary Search

-The way we've tackled the recursive version of binary serach is by using a combination of a recursive call and the iterative approach with start and end variables to keep track of the portion of the list we're searching.
+Because Python has a maximum recursion depth, an iterative approach is preferred.
+This is using a combination of a recursive call and the iterative approach with start and end variables to keep track of the portion of the list we're searching.

 ```Python
 def recursive_binary_search(list, target, start=0, end=None):